Gao Yisheng: Life

-Around 1912 Gao claimed he met Song Yiren, a Taoist from Guang Hua Mountain who gave him the Hou Tian sets.
+Around 1912 Gao claimed he met Song Yiren, a Taoist from Guanghua Mountain who gave him the houtian sets.
 It is likely that this is a fabrication because the Chinese attribute many of their martial arts to famous yet obscure sources.
 Even his direct students expressed doubts about this story.
-There are many Baguazhang systems with application based short forms similar to Gao's Hou Tian Sets.
+There are many baguazhang systems with application based short forms similar to Gao's houtian sets.
 It is not difficult to imagine that Gao had learned some of them from Cheng or Zhou.
-Another student of Zhou Yuxiang wrote a book that had 31 of Gao's 64 Hou Tien palms in it.
-Han Muxia, grand-student of Cheng Tinghua and friend of Zhou Yuxiang's had 48 straight line Baguazhang sets almost identical to Gao's.
-Based on the above facts, it is possible that Gao may have standardized 48 of the Hou Tians from his experience with Zhou, Cheng and Li Cunyi then rounded out the total number to 64 in accordance with well-known Daoist cosmology.
+Another student of Zhou Yuxiang wrote a book that had 31 of Gao's 64 houtian palms in it.
+Han Muxia, grand-student of Cheng Tinghua and friend of Zhou Yuxiang's had 48 straight line baguazhang sets almost identical to Gao's.
+Based on the above facts, it is possible that Gao may have standardized 48 of the houtian from his experience with Zhou, Cheng and Li Cunyi then rounded out the total number to 64 in accordance with well-known Daoist cosmology.

-Between 1911 and 1917, Gao moved to Yang village, Wu Ching County, Hebei province, about ten miles from Tianjin city.
-He taught in Yang village and in Tianjin city.
+Between 1911 and 1917, Gao moved to Yang village in Wu Ching County, about ten miles from Tianjin.
+He taught in Yang village and in Tianjin.
 Gao would also periodically return to his home village in Da Shan Township in Shandong province to teach.
 Tianjin was a rough and violent place with many experienced martial artists, gangsters and coarse people.
 Anyone who taught martial arts in Tianjin City had to have real fighting skill.

 Gao's main source of income was teaching martial arts classes so his class structure was designed to teach anyone who wanted to learn.
-His public classes contained multiple levels, each level of study costing more money; some students only wanted to learn Baguazhang for health, others for show, some could not afford to learn more than what was taught in the basic class and still others wanted fighting skill.
+His public classes contained multiple levels, each level of study costing more money; some students only wanted to learn baguazhang for health, others for show, some could not afford to learn more than what was taught in the basic class and still others wanted fighting skill.
 He trained his students according to their interests, attitude, and physical condition.

-In 1942 he fought with a Taijiquan teacher in the park.
+In 1942 he fought with a tai chi teacher in the park.
 Gao defeated him but injured him so badly he died three days later.
-To avoid the police Gao fled to Wu Ching village outside Tianjin city.
-He never returned to Tianjin and spent his remaining years living in the back of a Chinese medicine shop; he died in 1951 at the age of eighty-five.
+To avoid the police Gao fled to Wu Ching village.
+He never returned to the Tianjin area and spent his remaining years living in the back of a Chinese medicine shop; he died in 1951 at the age of eighty-five.